asadovka/cyb-parity/docs/cyb.md

 Tlds:
 1000 (100) Write a program that is able to display web2 sites.
 Map all iana tlds to this programm https://en.wikipedia.org/wiki/List_of_Internet_top-level_domains http://data.iana.org/TLD/tlds-alpha-by-domain.txt

+## Permissions

+Web3 apps should strictly limited in computational resources.
+We describe detailed specifications [here](cyb/docs/dapp-guidelines.md).

+## Contributions

+As an open source project we are welcome for contributions.
+Gitcoin is an excellent instrument that we use for delegating tasks for community a processing payments for completed ones.

+## Feature development

+We have our vision of how to develop browser and what kind of features develop first.
+But we give an opportunity for community to decide and vote with tokens what kind of browser we need to see in near future.
+Our product [Chaingear](https://github.com/cybercongress/chaingear) is also made for this.

+## Feedback and bug collection

+We use user's feedback to make products better.
+So we provide options for bug reporting and feedback leaving on every page.